Avanti-Software/api-docs/docs/auth-client-credentials.md

 Valid Client Credentials, a Client ID and Secret, are required to request an access token.
 To generate Client Credentials:

-1. Login to your Avanti Self-Service Portal with a Class A (Administrator) Avanti User.
+1. Login to your Avanti Self-Service Portal with a Class A (Administrator) Avanti User with the **ADMIN** user group.

 2. Manually navigate to the API Settings page: